softScheck/tplink-smartplug/README.md

 # TP-Link WiFi SmartPlug Client and Wireshark Dissector

+For the full story, see [Reverse Engineering the TP-Link HS110](https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/)

 ## tplink-smartplug.py ##

 A python client for the proprietary TP-Link Smart Home protocol to control TP-Link HS100 and HS110 WiFi Smart Plugs.